 This category of people only notices how his friend lost money in the market and how much he lost.
-They are confident that no one can make money from the market until they are gifted on lucky.
+They are confident that no one can make money from the market until they are gifted lucky.

 When they are busy loathing the people who lost money in the market, they do not notice that there are many who made tons of money from the same share market.

-Besides, there might be multiple other reasons that why you never bought a stock, however, these are the ones that I found common and repetitive.
+Besides, there might be multiple other reasons why you never bought a stock, however, these are the ones that I found common and repetitive.